-Due Process Procedure
+Informal Due Process Procedure

-Any Due Process Procedure should include the following:
+Any discipline administered by an administrator should include the following procedures where possible:

-- 1. The student shall be given oral or written notice of the charges against him/her. - 2.
-The evidence supporting the charge(s) shall be explained to the student. - 3.
-The student shall have an opportunity to tell his side of the story. - 4.
-The disciplinary authority (principal or teacher, etc.) may impose appropriate discipline measures immediately following the informal due process hearing stated above.
+- 1. The principal or his/her designee should determine the facts and decide the appropriate punishment. - 2.
+The principal or his/her designee may consider all of the following factors before recommending or initiating disciplinary action against a student: - a.
+The age of the student. - b.
+The disciplinary history of the student. - c.
+The seriousness of the violation or behavior. - d.
+Whether a lesser intervention would appropriately address the behavior of the student. - 3.
+The student will be given oral or written notice of the charges against him/her. - 4.
+The evidence supporting the charge(s) will be explained to the student. - 5.
+The student will have an opportunity to tell his/her side of the story. - 6.
+The principal or his/her designee may impose appropriate discipline measures immediately following these informal due process procedures.